ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 over the Earth's surface at two incidence angles and a variety of azimuth angles.

-During the so-called tandem mission when both SeaWinds instruments were operating, it is possible
+During the so-called "tandem mission".,when both SeaWinds instruments were operating, it is possible

-to resolve diurnal cycles.
+to resolve daily diurnal cycles.

 While originally designed to measure winds over the